Timehop founder Jon Wegener replaced as CEO by design lead Matt Raoul

 “We would also like to put to rest any concerns that Russia was involved in this transfer of power.
 It has been entirely peaceful and democratic,” he added.

-Neither he nor Webb (nor a board member that we contacted) have answered our questions yet about what role (if any) Wegener will have at Timehop with the CEO change, nor why the changes were made.
+Wegener told us that the changes are part of a longer plan for him to step away from the CEO role and not related to the recent update.

+“I’ve been transitioning out of the company for the last few months,” he said, “haven’t been involved with the product at all recently, so my departure has nothing to do with the new version.”
+He said that there will be more about his new role in the next week or two.

-But some other reasons for the changes might be found in the company’s numbers and more specifically the bigger competitive forces that have swirled around it.
+More generally, Timehop’s numbers speak of the bigger competitive forces that have swirled around it.

 Timehop was first founded in 2011 after Wegener and Wong built the basic coding of the app at a Foursquare hackathon with the original app name: “4SquareAnd7YearsAgo” to replay past Foursquare check-ins.